Gorham's Corner Streetscape Enhancement:

 However, this intersection is difficult and dangerous for pedestrians to navigate.
-Portland Trails is leading this streetscape enhancement project alongside Portland Downtown and the City of Portland to improve conditions for everyone traveling through this lively corner.
+In 2023, Portland Trails led this streetscape enhancement project alongside Portland Downtown and the City of Portland to improve conditions for everyone traveling through this lively corner.

 We believe that transportation problems are design problems.
-With our partners, we're making the following enhancements throughout July:
+With our partners, we made the following enhancements:

-- Extending the curbs and sidewalks at each corner
+- Extended the curbs and sidewalks at each corner

-- Painting murals on the asphalt, courtesy of local artist Jill Perry of Pamplemousse Studio
+- Painted murals on the asphalt, courtesy of local artist Jill Perry of Pamplemousse Studio

-- Setting the traffic lights to flash red, allowing for better flow for pedestrians, cyclists, and drivers
+- Set the traffic lights to flash red, allowing for better flow for pedestrians, cyclists, and drivers

-This project is designed to be a temporary, low-cost test of a concept before investing in a more costly permanent design.
+This project was designed to be a temporary, low-cost test of a concept before investing in a more costly permanent design.